kuan-yu-lin/Language-Model/README.md

     > The _-gram language model is ready. (underlined space will be filled according to the n that you provided)

-5. The language model finish generating all texts.
+5. The language model finish generating all text.
 The first text will be printed with the following sentence.

-    > This is the first text generate from the language model: _______. (underlined space will be fill according to the text that language model generated)
+    > This is the first text generate from the language model: _______. (underlined part will be fill according to the text that language model generated)

-6. Then, the full texts will be printed with the following sentence.
+6. Then, the full text will be printed with the following sentence.

-    > This are all the texts generated from the language model: _______.(underlined space will be fill according to the texts that language model generated)
+    > This are all the text generated from the language model: _______.(underlined part will be fill according to the text that language model generated)

 7. The result is saved in the file, named “lm_generation.txt”.
 The following sentence will be printed out.